Don Graham (rugby league)

 Donald Richard Graham (3 May 1922 – 1 December 1953) was an Australian rugby league player who played in the 1940s and 1950s.

 Career

 Originally from Tamworth, New South Wales and after being discharged from the Army, Graham began his Sydney league career in 1946.
-He played two seasons for St. George between 1946-1947 (including the 1946 Grand Final), moving to England he played for Hunslet and Featherstone Rovers, moving back to Australia he played for Parramatta for three seasons between 1950-1952.
+He played two seasons for St. George between 1946 and 1947 (including the 1946 Grand Final), moving to England he played for Hunslet and Featherstone Rovers, moving back to Australia he played for Parramatta for three seasons between 1950 and 1952.

 Death

 Graham died in Blakehurst, New South Wales on 1 December 1953 from cancer, aged 31.